 So, your computer is working fine.
 You’re playing a game, racking up points.
 Suddenly, you get a blue screen that says there’s been an error, and the computer must restart.
 It also includes a bunch of random gobbledygook you can’t decipher.

 Don’t ignore that information.
-Instead, write it down or grab your phone and take a picture.
+Instead, write it down, or grab your phone and take a picture.
 Then turn off your computer by holding down the power button for 5 to 10 seconds.
-Turn it back on again and see if it comes up correctly.
+Turn it back on again and see if it starts up correctly.

 If it does, go back to using it and see if the error pops up again.
 You can usually pinpoint what you’re doing when the error occurs.
 Learn more detailed tricks for fixing a computer that keeps freezing.

-If the computer goes blue screen again, put the error number from the blue screen into Google using another system, your phone or tablet.
+If the computer screen goes blue again, put the error number into Google using another system, your phone or tablet.
 It should bring up what the error means from Microsoft’s Knowledge Base or a PC repair forum somewhere.
 Quite possibly, someone else has had the same problem and there may be a solution available.

 Many times, the blue screen of death is due to failing computer memory.
 Fortunately, memory is cheap and easy to replace.
 Get step-by-step instructions for buying and installing memory.

-Recurring blue screens could also be a sign that your computer is on the way out.
+Recurring blue screens could also be a sign your computer is on its way out.